joelvaneenwyk/js-dos-docs/Writerside/topics/contributing-emulators.md

 title: Contributing
 ---

-To contribute to the `emulators` package do the following:
+To contribute to the `emulators` package, do the following:

 1. Checkout `emulators` repository